dougpark/onair/Readme.md

 # OnAir - a local area messaging system
 * On Air allows you to notify those around you when you shouldn't be disturbed
-* Installs on anything that can run Docker
+* Server installs on anything that can run Docker
 * Client is anything with a browser or One Thing on macOS
-* Version 1.0, be nice I'm a hobbyist
+* Version 1.1, be nice I'm a hobbyist

 ## Use Case
 * For example: